 As a Ukrainian refugee, my childhood was charged with transience, communication conflicts, and cultural adaptation.
 My work now channels these experiences through wearable forms and performative actions.
 Props and wearable sculptures hybridize the human figure by emphasizing, restraining and directing body movements to exercise a nonverbal level of exchange.

 My work has always been rooted in the inability of language to fully express my experience.
 I am aware of the limitations of translation and the ambiguity of words in different cultural contexts.
-I seek an intrinsic understanding beyond words and conscript craft traditions which span cultural rifts.
+I seek an intrinsic understanding beyond words and engage craft traditions which span cultural rifts.
 By knitting, sewing and employing other enduring textile techniques in combination with repurposed materials, I fabricate sculptures that speak about our universal connection to each other and our surroundings.
 I uphold performance and play as worthy vehicles of insight into selfhood and contingency, while I also strive to accept and abstract aspects of historical hardship and loss.